by Maurice Kennedy

 This second edition of his collected writings, originally titled The Way To Vladivostock, represents a small selection of his work.
 It’s rich in wit, Dublin literary lore and at times satire.
 The title comes from his best-loved and most well known piece of fiction, the short story ‘Vladivostock’.

 Renowned Irish academic Gus Martin, in an excellent foreword to the collection, describes this particular story as seeming “to eclipse all other new fiction around 1954”.
 It was first published by the Irish Writing review, and then in the British series, Winters Tales for Macmillan and translated into several foreign languages.
 Elsewhere, Martin describes the writing as redolent with “dark humour and unsentimental lyricism”.

-With a broad range of short “Faction”, “Fiction” and “Ephemera” the tome brings the best of Maurice Kennedy’s work back into print, available in December 2019.
+With a broad range of short “Faction”, “Fiction” and “Ephemera” the tome brings the best of Maurice Kennedy’s work back into print, available in late Spring 2020.
 Please check back for more details.